LAFLAMIE1024/Dissertation/README.md

 - 24/06/2024

   Problems should be more practical.
 (Think: Why calculate the accuracy of imputed values?
 How could it help improving model performance?
 Maybe introducing Deep Learning?)

+- 27/06/2024

+  Test the performance of random forest for imputing missing values by starting from features with least missing values.